-With potential winter power cuts looming, many people are wondering how to prepare for a potential power cut this winter.
+With rising energy bills and potential winter power cuts looming, many people are wondering how to prepare for a potential power cut this winter.
 This article details the 12 best ways to prepare for a power cut and what you need to consider.
 This article also includes various power outage tips and tricks.

 The global energy crisis has been developing over the past year, mostly due to Russia’s invasion of Ukraine and a subsequent squeeze on gas supplies into Europe.
 This has left many countries struggling to meet their energy needs, and this has led to reports that the UK faces potential power cuts this winter.
 It is therefore important that everyone understands how to prepare for power outage in winter.